AIkonnikova/AIkonnikova/README.md

 I am currently studying Python programming :sunglasses:

+Later you can see here my achievements and results of activity :love_you_gesture:

 You can find me on:
 - GitHub as @AIkonnikova (you are here)
 - LinkedIn